Covid Vaccinations UPDATE February 2021

 We aim to do this as quickly and as efficiently as possible, but invitations will be dependent on the speed of delivery of the vaccine required.

-Our first clinic on Saturday 23rd was a success and we look forward to offering further clinics throughout this week and at the weekends to cover our full cohort of patients in this group.
+Our weekend and mid week clinics have been a huge success and we look forward to offering further clinics throughout this week and at the weekends to cover our full cohort of patients in this group.

 Patients will be advised that -

 - they must wear a mask and bring as few belongings as possible

 - they should not attend if the have COVID symptoms

 - Wear a short sleeve under outer clothing where possible

 - they have had COVID within the last 4 weeks